Comparing Boston Omaha (NYSE:BOC) and American Realty Investors (NYSE:ARL)

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for Boston Omaha and American Realty Investors, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Boston Omaha and American Realty Investors, as provided by MarketBeat.com.

 |Sell Ratings